Adrea Davina Beres

 In case you were wondering there is no ‘N’ in my first name.
 I tell people it’s pronounced like the ‘Adriatic Sea’.
 My mother put a lot of thought into choosing my first and middle names.
-Both of which hold significance regarding my father.
-My father died by suicide when I was only 5, and truly owning and loving my name was often the only connection I felt to a man I never got to know.
-My mother later died from cancer when I was just 36.
+Both of which hold meaning related to my father.
+My father died when I was only 5, and truly owning and loving my name was often one of the the only connections I felt to a man I never got to know.
+My mother later died when I was just 36.
 Each of my parents deaths have profoundly shaped and impacted my life.
 My given name is something that I hold very dear to my heart as it allows me to honor them, connect with them, and remember them.
 So here I am with an odd name with an odd spelling, and I wouldn't have it any other way.

 My first encounter with ceramics was about 30 years ago at the age of 15 and I immediately fell in love.
 I was fortunate and privileged to have the opportunity to study ceramics all 3 years of high school where I learned the basics of functional wheel-thrown pottery, as well as the very exciting and unpredictable Raku and pit firing processes.
-I went on to study ceramics for a few years at the University of Minnesota where I additionally learned clay and glaze formulation, hand building techniques, and how to fire electric oxidation, gas reduction, and soda kilns.
+I went on to study ceramics at the University of Minnesota where I additionally learned clay and glaze formulation, hand building techniques, and how to fire electric oxidation, gas reduction, and soda kilns.
 I took a 15+ year break from ceramics, returning to the medium in 2020.

-I completed my Bachelor's degree in Health Education, and later a Master of Social Work degree from Augsburg University, eventually earning my licensure as an Independent Clinical Social Worker (LICSW).
+I completed my Bachelor's degree in Health Education, and later a Master of Social Work degree from Augsburg University, and I hold licensure as an Independent Clinical Social Worker (LICSW).
 I worked in the mental health field as a case manager, program manager, and therapist in Minneapolis, MN for about a decade until moving to Grand Marais.
-I am also a self-taught (mostly) sterling silver jewelry artist, and I am trained in clinical herbalism.
-Both are passions I hope to incorporate more into my ceramic pieces.
+I am very interested on the lasting effects of trauma, healing historical trauma, somatic therapies, and polyvagal theory.

-Currently, my primary artistic focus is on creating contemporary, decorative, and functional pottery made from brown and black stoneware that is fired to cone 6 in an electric, oxidation kiln.
+Currently, my primary artistic focus is on creating contemporary, decorative, and functional pottery made from white porcelain, and brown and black stoneware that is fired to cone 5/6 in an electric, oxidation kiln.
 I make my work both on the potters wheel and handbuilt with slabs and coils.
 I frequently decorate my work using Mishima, and slip trailed or screen printed images that I transfer onto the clay.